Synchronized step multilevel Markov chain Monte Carlo: Proposed coupling methodology

 where $d$ is the dimension of the parameter space.
-This ensures that the chains are coupled, and the samples are highly correlated while exploring the posterior space effectively.
-This formulation has ties to the optimal transport equation for two Gaussians \cite{villani2009optimal}, specifically for our case, transporting the sample from the standard normal Gaussian to the level dependent marginal.
-For the square root of the covariance, we can use the Cholesky decomposition of the covariance matrix to ensure that the covariance is positive definite.
+This formulation ensures that the chains are coupled, and the samples are highly correlated while exploring the individual posterior spaces effectively.
+This specific form has ties to the optimal transport equation for two Gaussians~\cite{villani2009optimal}, specifically for our case, transporting the sample from the standard normal Gaussian to the level-dependent marginal.